UlyssesZh/UlyssesZh.github.io/_posts/2026-01-03-sandpile-stabilizable.md

 which is defined as a square matrix whose off-diagonal entries are all nonpositive.
 Because of this restriction, it may not be as hard as the general ILP problems, which are known to be NP-complete.
-However, because I neither have found any reference discussing the complexity of Z-matrix ILP problems nor have devised any polynomial-time algorithm to solve them or reduced any known NP-complete problems to them [^reduce-np-complete], I do not know whether the Z-matrix ILP problems are NP-complete or not.
+However, Z-matrix ILP problems are in fact also NP-complete.

 [^generality-integer]:
 This "without loss of generality" is actually not very obvious.